 Examine the description of your property

 Your assessor may have stated that your property has four bedrooms instead of three, which is the correct number.
 This mistake can be rectified by submitting building drawings or having them visit your home.
 Naturally, a reduced amount of living space translates to a decrease in the tax bill.
-The description of your property must be spot-on in regard to rooms, amenities and total square footage.
+The description of your property must be spot-on in regards to rooms, amenities and total square footage.

 Are you eligible for any exemptions?

 If you are living in your home and have not rented it out, you automatically get a “homestead” exemption.

 Veterans, seniors and the disabled can also get exemptions.
 To know whether you qualify, contact your assessor or check their website.

 The best indicator that you need to appeal is if the assessor’s market estimate of your property exceeds what you believe you can get if you sold it.
 This estimate may be unclear, but you should always appeal if you feel that you are being over-assessed.

 To learn how much your property might be worth, talk to your local real estate agent or visit Zillow .com.
 But remember that market values are usually estimated.
 The actual value of your home is the amount of money a buyer ready to pay for it at the close of the selling transaction.

 The assessors will give you a 30-day window to appeal the assessment notice.
 You will be forced to wait until the following year if you do not begin the appeal process during this period.

 In addition, you will be required to know the equalization factor (a number used when multiplying the assessed value of your property) of your county.
 Among other things, the equalization factor is an indicator of the prevailing market conditions.

 Sadly, it is not possible to contest the final tax bill straight away even though you may definitely complain (failing to pay your tax bill can make you lose your house).
 To compute your annual property tax bill, the total equalized assessed value of your property is multiplied by the local tax rate.